 The human female is born with about a million eggs and this number does not increase.
 With age, there is a dip in female fertility.

 Egg donation or oocyte donation makes it possible for those women to get pregnant who cannot do so with their own eggs.
-Older women most often opt for this method of fertility treatment.
-Attempts to conceive with donor egg IVF have a high rate of success.
+Older women most often opt for this method of donor egg IVF have a high rate of success.

 What Exactly is Donor Egg IVF?

 Donor egg IVF is a fertility treatment or Assisted Reproductive Technology (ART) in which the egg from a donor is subjected to IVF.
 That is, the egg from the donor is mixed with the sperm from the biological father in the laboratory.
 If embryos are produced, they are grown in a lab dish and then transferred to the recipient’s uterus.
 If this results in a pregnancy, the baby thus born will have genetic linkage to the donor of the egg.

 Who Qualifies to Receive an Egg?

 The criteria for women to qualify to receive eggs are: